INFO490/assignments/hw5/hw5.markdown

 At this point, it might be a good idea to

-- Convert everything to lower cases (this will make the tag cloud prettier in my opinion).
+- Convert everything to lower cases.

 Finally,